cyrusb-microsoft/sp-dev-docs/docs/declarative-customization/view-formatting.md

 # Use view formatting to customize SharePoint

 You can use view formatting to customize how views in SharePoint lists and libraries are displayed.
-To do this, you construct a JSON object that describes the elements that are displayed with a row is loaded in a list view, and styles to be applied to those elements.
-View formatting does not change the data in list items of riles; it only changes how it's displayed to users who browse the list.
+To do this, you construct a JSON object that describes the HTML Element structure of a row, among other things.
+View formatting does not change the data in list items of files; it only changes how it's displayed to users who browse the list.
 Anyone who can create and manage views in a list can use view formatting to configure how views are displayed.
+It's a very powerful feature that enables the users to have very custom UX for their lists and libraries.

 For example, a list with no view formats applied might look like this: